 little evidence of hand-painted fill-in.
 Scenes may be of mixed

 service, or inconsistent with the finial and thumblift.

 and outside curvature is smooth with no "bumps".
 The rear of the

-handle is either plain, has a simple straight stripe along its axis, or shows a
+handle is either plain, has a simple straight stripe along its axis, or

 stylized floral design.